angular/angular/aio/content/guide/bootstrapping.md

 All of a module's declarables must be in the `declarations` array.
 Declarables must belong to exactly one module.
 The compiler emits an error if you try to declare the same class in more than one module.

-These declared classes are visible within the module but invisible to components in a different module unless they are exported from this module and the other module imports this one.
+These declared classes are visible within the module but invisible to components in a different module, unless they are exported from this module and the other module imports this one.

 An example of what goes into a declarations array follows: